-The Staffordshire Hoard research project is funded by Historic England, Birmingham Museums Trust and the Potteries Museum & Art Gallery, with the assistance of other generous patrons.
-The research is being carried out by Barbican Research Associates.
+The Staffordshire Hoard research project and publication was funded by Historic England, Birmingham Museums Trust and the Potteries Museum & Art Gallery, with the assistance of other generous patrons.
+The research project was managed by Barbican Research Associates.

 This website draws on the results of the research and conservation project, and the work of the many experts who contributed to it.
 To find full information about the research:

 The academic publication is published by the Society of Antiquaries of London.
 It is available from all good booksellers.
 The Staffordshire Hoard: An Anglo-Saxon Treasure tells the story of the Staffordshire Hoard’s discovery and acquisition, and the six-year research project that pieced its fragments back together, identified its objects and explored their manufacture.
 Key chapters discuss the decoration and meaning of the Hoard’s intricate ornament, the techniques of Anglo-Saxon craftsmen, the religious and historical background, and hoarding practice in Britain and Europe, to place this most exceptional find in context.
 Finally, the text explores the impact that the find has had locally, nationally and internationally in the twenty-first century.